North West Durham (UK Parliament constituency): 1885–1918

-1950–present
+1950–2024

 On its recreation under the Representation of the People Act 1948, North-West Durham absorbed the abolished Spennymoor seat, with the exception of the town of Spennymoor itself (which was added in 1974).
 It also regained Lanchester, together with Weardale, from the now abolished Barnard Castle.

 As a result of the periodic review of parliamentary constituencies following the re-organisation of local government under the Local Government Act 1972, the seat underwent a major redistribution for the 1983 general election: the town of Consett was regained from the abolished constituency thereof, and Brandon and Spennymoor were transferred to City of Durham and Sedgefield respectively.
 The boundaries were now similar to the first version of the constituency.